nuclear-multimessenger-astronomy/nmma/doc/installation.md

 then proceed with conda activate nmma_env.

+Get the latest pip version

+* $ pip install --upgrade pip

 Check python and pip version like this:

 * $ python --version
 * $ pip --version

-Python 3.7 and above and Pip 21.2 and above is ideal for this installation.
+Python 3.8 and above and Pip 21.2 and above is ideal for this installation.
 It is recommended to update these for your installation.

+For the moment we advise Linux users to avoid using python3.9 and python3.10 in their nmma environment this can generate major problems for the operation.
+So use preferably python3.8.

 Install mpi4py: